GeminidSystems/react-native-select-attachment/README.md

 #### Configurations
 #
 There are a lot of settings that you can configure the Button with.
-To set the settings, call configureSettings.
+To set the settings, pass them through as properties.
+If you wish to change them after init, call configureSettings.
 As of version 0.0.1, all parameters must be defined when this function is called.
 ```js
 configureSettings(
     disableCameraPhotos,